 Inspection Procedures: Repair (or note) if: Out-of-Service if: a.
 Brake Fluid Check brake fluid and brake power-assist hydraulic fluid (if equipped) for level and condition.
-Level of brake fluid in either side of master cylinder reservoir is lower than one-fourth inch from top or below "add" mark.
+Level of brake fluid in either side of master cylinder reservoir is lower than one-quarter of an inch from top or below "add" mark.
 Brake fluid or power-assist fluid shows evidence of excessive water, oil or dirt contamination. b.
-Power Steering Fluid Brake power-assist hydraulic fluid is below cold "add" mark. • Check power steering fluid level and condition.
+Power Steering Fluid Brake power-assist hydraulic fluid is below cold "add" mark.
+Check power steering fluid level and condition.
 Power steering fluid shows evidence of excessive water, oil or dirt contamination.
 Power steering fluid is below cold "add" mark.
 No oil is observed on dipstick. c.
 Oil Check engine oil level and condition.
-Engine oil level is below the "full" mark.
 Dipstick is missing.
 Engine oil level is below the "add" mark or above "full" mark.
 (Continued on Next Page) There is evidence of fuel or water contamination in the oil.